elifnurturk/elifnurturk/README.md

 - 👩‍🎓 I completed my bachelor's degree in computer science in Turkiye and Portugal.

-- 👩‍💻 I've gained experience working in a range of companies across Turkiye, Belgium, and Cyprus.
+- 👩‍💻 I have gained experience working in a variety of companies on a full-time, intern, and contract basis across Turkiye and Europe.
+-
 - 🔭 I’m currently working on **Web Projects (Vue.js with Nuxt.js & React.js with Next.js & Wordpress Elementor & SEO applications and web testing)**

 - 📝 I regularly write articles on [https://elifnurturk.medium.com/](https://elifnurturk.medium.com/)